timdodge54/timdodge54/README.md

 ## About Me

 Hello!
 I'm Timothy Dodge, a Master's student in Electrical Engineering with a focus on Control Theory and Autonomy at Utah State University.
 My background in Mechanical Engineering and Computer Science drives my passion for optimizing complex systems and developing efficient autonomy solutions.
-Based in Logan, Utah, I am currently involved in cutting-edge research while aiming to graduate with a perfect GPA.
+Based in Logan, Utah, I am currently involved in cutting-edge research to better the plannent my desinging autonomous control systems for distributed energy resources to reduce peak power consumption.
+I am seeking a full-time position in the field of robotics and autonomy, starting in December of 2024 and also interested in an Internship during the sumer of 2024.

 ## Education